About This Page

 Maintaining Alternative Funds for the Long Term

-Bill Ramsey is the coordinator of the Conscience and Military Tax Campaign (CMTC) escrow account, now located in North Carolina.
-I spoke to him in mid-2017 to get a sense of how CMTC operates today, and how its two recent moves have affected operation of this long-time alternative fund.
-Many of the changes that CMTC has made over the past few years are instructive for folks starting an alternative fund today.
+Bill Ramsey was the last coordinator of the Conscience and Military Tax Campaign (CMTC) escrow account, which closed in 2018.
+Even though the account closed, many of the changes that CMTC made over the past few years are still instructive for folks starting an alternative fund today.

 Originally the CMTC escrow account was administered from Long Island, New York.
 In the late 1980s, it moved to Seattle, where it was administered by the Nonviolent Action Community of Cascadia (NACC).
 In 2010, NACC decided to seek a new host for the account.
 A St. Louis-based team, including Bill Ramsey, took on the fund in 2011, folding an existing St. Louis alternative fund into CMTC at the same time.
 The fund moved again to North Carolina in 2012, following Bill Ramsey.
 Board members are presently from both St. Louis and North Carolina and New York City.